brendanbrundage/brendanbrundage.github.io/_pages/research.md

 Stuck in the Swamp: Automation and the Everglades Agricultural Area

-"Optimism and Pitfalls of a Development Doctor: W. Arthur Lewis in Ghana" with Oyindoubra Gbeworo and Guy Numa

-"Arthur Lewis across contexts: West Indies vs. West Africa" with Oyindoubra Gbeworo and Guy Numa
+Arthur Lewis across contexts: West Indies vs. West Africa (with Oyindoubra Gbeworo and Guy Numa)